fuhaiq/umbrella/interview/impala/README.md

  For tables with a large volume of data and/or many partitions, retrieving all the metadata for a table can be timeconsuming, taking minutes in some cases.
 Thus, **each impala daemon** subscribes to `Statestore` at startup, acts as a subscriber and retrieve metadata through one kind of topic *(heartbeat is another kind of topic).* Caches all of this metadata to reuse for future queries against the same table
- > metadata = hive table metastore +  physical locations of blocks in HDFS
+ > metadata = hive table metastore + `COMPUTE STATS` informations

 We could shutdown statestore and catalog services after a daemon has been running for a couple of while, and that daemon is still able to retrieve response against existing tables (cahes works).
-On the other hand, when we execute sql in a new impala daemon (no Caches) without statestore and catalog services running, we will get following error
+On another hand, when we execute sql in a new impala daemon (no Caches) without statestore and catalog services running, we will get following error
 ```
 This Impala daemon is not ready to accept user requests.
 Status: Waiting for catalog update from the StateStore.
 ```
-Base on my experiment, impala daemons retrieve metadata and its update only from Statestore service (not catalog service) through broadcast topic message.
+Base on my experiment, impala daemons retrieve metadata and its update-info only from Statestore service (not catalog service) through broadcast topic message.
 It only talks to catalog directly when table structure changes happen, like: ALTER, DROP, etc.
 ```bash
 # stop catalog server makes this happen
 [iZ11wnf8l7wZ:21000] > ALTER TABLE employee DROP phone_no;